aurelien-riv/ariviere.github.io/_posts/2020-02-20-magento-customer-password-bcrypt.markdown

 If you migrate your date from Magento 1 to Magento 2, either using Magento's *Data Migration Tool* or UberTheme's *UB Data Migration Pro*, these bcrypt hashed passwords will be unusable with Magento2.

-An issue has been opened on GitHub, giving a solution, but with no applicable solution, here: https://github.com/magento/magento2/issues/26731.
+[An issue has been opened on GitHub][GitHub#26731], giving a solution, but with no applicable patch.

 If you need to fix it, unless you want to fork Magento, I see three solutions: